LASER PROCEDURES

 Glaucoma is a group of eye conditions that causes loss of vision and eventual blindness, most commonly due to raised intraocular pressure in the eye.
 This high pressure damages the optic nerve behind the eye.
 Laser treatment, known as Selective Laser Trabeculoplasty (SLT), is used to lower the pressure in certain patients who have open-angle glaucoma.

 During the procedure, the ophthalmologist will use a speculum to keep the eye open and administer numbing eye drops.
 A beam of light (laser) will be directed into the eye to facilitate drainage by unclogging the trabecular meshwork.
-Patients may go back to their normal routine a day after the procedure.
+Patients can rest assured that they may go back to their normal routine a day after the procedure, minimising any potential disruption to their daily life.

-In other types of glaucoma, where there is a blockage of the fluid drainage channels by the iris (closed-angle glaucoma) laser can be used to create a small hole in the iris to allow for the drainage of fluid from the back of the eye to the front, relieving the pressure build-up behind the iris.
+In other types of glaucoma, where there is a blockage of fluid drainage channels by the iris (closed-angle glaucoma), a laser can be used to create a small hole in the iris to allow for the drainage of fluid from the back of the eye to the front, relieving the pressure build-up behind the iris.

 FAQ